 The Competition is open to all professional composers and all musical styles (electroacoustic, digital, techno, noise, etc.).

-As of December 17, 2021 at 8pm EST (eastern standard time), PTC is inviting composers to register for the Competition to compose a work from a bank of more than 1,200 high-definition sounds recorded from instruments invented by PTC (especially the SubTuyo, Babel Table, and Siren Organ).
-Participants will have until December 18, 2022, to submit their composition, which will be evaluated by juries and, ultimately, by the audience of a public concert that will take place in the spring of 2023.
+As of September 15, 2023 at 11:59 p.m.
+EDT (eastern daylight time), PTC is inviting composers to register for the Competition to compose a work from a bank of more than 1,600 high-definition sounds recorded from instruments invented by PTC (especially the SubTuyo, Babel Table, and Siren Organ).
+Participants will have until December 20, 2024, to submit their composition, which will be evaluated by juries and, ultimately, by the audience of a public concert that will take place in the end of the winter 2025.

 The prizes consist of money, work commissions, residences, and a phonographic release.